comevussor/Apache-Hive-queries-on-IMDB-open-database/HBase work on IMDB dataset.md

 `put 'judgement', 'tt001_001', 'opinion:vote', '7', 'opinion:comments', 'Good enough', 'meta:title', 'tt001', 'meta:date', '20181215'`

+For the row key, we could do soomething like : title+vote+username (or username hash for anonymity)

 View data : `scan 'judgement'`

 Get one row only :